StackAbuse/eureka-microservices-tutorial/README.md

 **Note:** Without registering any services, Eureka may incorrectly claim an *UNKNOWN* instance is up.

-### Creating an Eureka Client - End User Service in Spring Boot
+### Creating a Eureka Client - End User Service in Spring Boot

 Now, with our server spun up and ready to register services, let's go ahead and make our *end user service* in Spring Boot.
 It'll have a single endpoint that accepts JSON data regarding a *Student*.
 This data is then sent as JSON to our Data Aggregation service that calculates the median grade of the student, and returns it back.